Centre okay with India-Pak cricket match but denies permission to Sikh 'jatha': Punjab CM Mann | Politics

 The chief minister also referred to the ban on the Diljit Dosanjh-starrer Punjabi movie 'Sardaar Ji 3' in India post the Pahalgam attack, as the film starred Pakistani actress Hania Amir.

-Mann, who earlier this year came out in support of Dosanjh after the ban, said everyone still remembers how words like "gaddar" (traitor) were used even though the film was made before the Pahalgam attack on April 22.
+Mann, who earlier this year came out in support of Dosanjh after the ban, said everyone still remembers how words like "gaddar" (traitor) were used even though the film was made before the Pahalgam attack.

-People are also asking whether the BJP's policy is against Pakistan or against its own people, Mann claimed.

 ''Even the prime minister had said that blood and water cannot flow together...
 When they ban a film, it is the producer and the actors who suffer the loss.
 But the cricket match was played yesterday because its producer, who's the son of 'bade sahab', should not suffer any loss," Mann claimed, in an indirect reference to Amit Shah's son Jay Shah, who is the chairman of the International Cricket Council.